Hrvatski savjet za zelenu gradnju

 The DGNB Certification System: A Unique Approach to Sustainability

-In the assessment process, we take into account the entire lifecycle of the building, spanning from the planning and design phase, through construction and the operational phase (building use), to the end of the building’s lifecycle (demolition).
+The evaluation process takes into account the entire building lifecycle, from the planning and design phase, through construction, the operational phase (building use phase), to the end of the building’s life cycle (demolition).

 Based on predefined criteria and target values, buildings can attain different classifications.
 The efficiency index determines whether a building earns a platinum, gold, silver, or bronze certificate.